OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 What Size Microspikes Do I Need?

-The size of hiking micro spikes depends on the type of icy terrain in which you will wear them.
-Use longer spikes for more technical terrain and shorter spikes for trail running, hiking in normal winter conditions, and everyday errands.
+The appropriate size of hiking microspikes is determined by the nature of the icy terrain you’ll encounter.
+Opt for longer spikes for more challenging terrains and shorter spikes for trail running, regular winter hiking, and daily tasks.

 Christina Utz